minima-global/minidocs/docs/runanode/get_started.md

 :::info Existing incentive program user?
 If you are an existing Incentive Program user, you must
+1. Be on v103.28 (1.0.28 for Android) or above.
+To check your version, run the `status` command on your node.
-1. Connect your Incentive ID to your node
+2. Connect your Incentive ID to your node
-2. Verify your account once you receive the verification link sent to the email address you registered with.
+3. Verify your account once you receive the verification link sent to the email address you registered with.

 Failure to do so will result in you being unable to collect your $MINIMA coins at Mainnet.
 :::